pconrad-fb/ghost-in-the-machine/README.md

 `too_high` node.
 Synonyms might include variant spellings, misspellings, or other ways of phrasing a keyword or answer.

+**Important:** keywords and synonyms must all be lowercase, because input is changed to lowercase before processing.

 ## How it All Works Together

 When the player begins, GitM displays the greeting from the `start` node.
 No matter